dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

     - Commands that CSS devs would find useful in Visual Studio that can't be done in VS any other way:
         - !GCHandles - Provides statistics about GCHandles in the process.
         - !ThreadPool - This command lists basic information about the ThreadPool, including the number of work requests in the queue, number of completion port threads, and number of timers.
-        - !SaveModule - This command allows you to take a image loaded in memory and write it to a file.
+        - !SaveModule or !SaveAllModules ([#3138](https://github.com/dotnet/diagnostics/issues/3138)) - This command allows you to take a image loaded in memory and write it to a file.
 This is especially useful if you are debugging a full memory dump, and saves a PE module to a file from a dump, and don't have the original DLLs or EXEs.
         - rest of list TBD.

 - Enables support for Azure Geneva diagnostics which is using the Native AOT corert based runtime.
 This infrastructure will allow the necessary set of SOS commands to be written and executed across the support platforms (Windows windbg and Linux lldb).